JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 highly efficient dynamic networks by describing the local dynamics of the edges and vertices of the network.

 The core idea of this package is to define the **global dynamics** of a complex network in terms of **local dynamics**: each node and each edge exhibits some local dynamics defined as an input-output system.
 The graph topology describes, how the local dynamical systems are interconnected.
-To learn more check out the docs on the [mathematical model](@ref) behind NetworkDynamics.jl.
+To learn more check out the docs on the [Mathematical Model](@ref) behind NetworkDynamics.jl.
 For basic terminology see the Wikipedia article on [Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).

 Main features: